 Launched in 1999 and updated regularly, Statewatch News includes our own reporting and writing as well as articles, announcements, documents and analyses from elsewhere on civil liberties, EU policies and state practices.
 You can receive updates in your inbox by signing up to our mailing list, or use an RSS feed to get instant alerts.

-Press release issued by HIAS on 6 July 2020.
+Press release published by Oxfam on 22 September 2020.

 Spotted an error?
 If you've spotted a problem with this page, just click once to let us know.

 Statewatch does not have a corporate view, nor does it seek to create one, the views expressed are those of the author.
 Statewatch is not responsible for the content of external websites and inclusion of a link does not constitute an endorsement.
 Registered UK charity number: 1154784.
 Registered UK company number: 08480724.
 Registered company name: The Libertarian Research & Education Trust.
 Registered office: 10 Queen Street Place, London EC4R 1BE. © Statewatch ISSN 1756-851X.
 Personal usage as private individuals "fair dealing" is allowed.
 We also welcome links to material on our site.
 Usage by those working for organisations is allowed only if the organisation holds an appropriate licence from the relevant reprographic rights organisation (eg: Copyright Licensing Agency in the UK) with such usage being subject to the terms and conditions of that licence and to local copyright law.